mkalioby/AutoDeploy/README.md

 [![StackShare](http://img.shields.io/badge/tech-stack-0690fa.svg?style=flat)](http://stackshare.io/mkalioby/autodeploy)

-Buildong an automated deployment system which is similar to AWS CodeDeploy but is hostable inside enterprise.
+An automated deployment system which is similar to AWS CodeDeploy but is hostable inside an enterprise.

 The target is to minimize the manual prone errors of code deployment.